Lucyjpjones/wean-cuisine/README.md

    - os.environ.setdefault("MONGO_URI", "To be added by user")
    - os.environ.setdefault("MONGO_DBNAME", "To be added by user")

+   > **Note:** I used [RandomKeygen.com](https://randomkeygen.com/) to get my secure SECRET_KEY password.
+A SECRET_KEY is required when using the flash and session functions of Flask.

- 2. Create a file named .gitignore and include .env.py so this final is not pushed to GitHub.
+ 2. Create a file named .gitignore and include env.py to ensure this file is never pushed to GitHub.
  > **Note:** This is important as

 ---